Physician Assistant Studies

 Master of Physician Assistant Studies

 Physician Assistants (PAs) are healthcare professionals licensed to practice medicine with physician collaboration.
-Each January, the program admits 45 students.
 Our program offers a comprehensive curriculum, diverse interprofessional educational experiences, integration of innovative educational modalities, advanced technical skill instruction, and specialty elective tracks.
-The MPAS degree program is a full-time graduate level program with an integrated curriculum that contains both didactic and clinical educational experiences.
-The program is 27 months (7 academic semesters), starting with a year of didactic instruction followed by clinical application educational experiences and summative evaluation.
+The MPAS degree program is a full-time graduate-level program with an integrated curriculum that contains both didactic and clinical educational experiences.
+The program is 27 months (7 academic trimesters) and has a cohort-based curriculum, starting with didactic instruction followed by clinical application educational experiences and summative evaluation.
+The clinical phase of the program consists of 10 supervised clinical practical experiences (SCPEs).
+The curriculum includes an elective course, which consists of clinical or non-clinical experiences.
+Didactic courses must be taken sequentially.
+The order of clinical experiences varies.
 Per national requirements, upon graduation, PA students are required to pass the Physician Assistant National Certifying Examination (PANCE) to enter clinical practice.
 Pacific PA alumni are poised for collaborative practice with physicians and other healthcare team members.

 ARC-PA Accreditation Statement